How AI Agents and Copilot Studio Redefine Automation

 Using Copilot Studio to Build Agents

-Because each agent brings together your organisation’s data and knowledge, their actions and decisions will fit your process and business context.
+Because each brings together your organisation’s data and knowledge, their actions and decisions will fit your process and business context.

 To instruct agents, design their behaviour using natural language prompts, templates, or code.
 For instance, you could use conversational text to state the process goal and desired outcome.
 Each agent can be instructed with example scenarios and details of what should happen and which internal data sources and documented rules should be used.